-The first thing to do is ask yourself if it's better to stay put where you are or try to find your way back to safety.
+The first thing to do is ask yourself if it's better to stay put or to try to find your way back to safety.
 If you panic and run all over the place, you may find yourself sweating, hurting yourself and wasting your vital energy.